Mohammadhunan97/speech-to-text-react/README.md

 * npm start

-* go to browser and click allow when the browser prompts you to use your microphone
+* go to browser, on http://localhost:3000 and click allow when the browser prompts you to use your microphone

 * speak into your microphone and view your audio in turn into text in real time